 Turf toe gets no respect.
-Let's take a closer look at the causes of turf toe and see how you can treat it more effectively.
+Let's take a closer look at the causes of turf toe and find out how you can treat it more effectively.

 - Turf toe is actually a form of hallux limitus.

-- Hallux limitus is typically described as pain and progressive decrease in the range of motion of the first metatarsal phalangeal joint (MPJ).
+- Hallux limitus is classically described as pain and progressive decrease in the range of motion of the first metatarsal phalangeal joint (MPJ).

 - The oncoming of hallux limitus is due to the following:

-Functional hallux limitus - biomechanical function that results in metatarsus primus elevatus as well as subsequent repetitive jamming of the first MPJ.
+Functional hallux limitus - biomechanical function that results in metatarsus primus elevatus and also subsequent repetitive jamming of the initial MPJ.

 - Direct physical injury - injury to the articular cartilage or subchondral bone.